-Enormous amounts of research have been done for decades on microwaves and any physicist or food scientist can explain to you how they work to safely cook your food (a couple of them do just that, below).
+Enormous amounts of research have been done for decades on the question, are microwave ovens safe, and any physicist or food scientist can explain to you how they work to safely cook your food (a couple of them do just that, below).

 To many of these internet kooks, “research” means quoting other natural health websites, which in turn, quote other natural health sites and regurgitate urban legends.
 Even authorities with real credentials like M.D. are fallible and not above reproach.

 What about me?
-Why did I write this lonnnnnng article on microwaves?
+Why did I write this long article on microwaves?
 Do I have some kind of agenda of my own?

 I’m a bodybuilder, but I’m not just interested in muscle mass and ripped abs.
 Health is my top priority.
 If microwave ovens caused health problems, I’m the first person to want to know about it because I use the microwave a lot.
 I use it to heat coffee or tea, to thaw meats, to cook my oatmeal every morning and for cooking potatoes and yams (I do prefer those baked, but the microwave is faster).
 I also cook my veggies in the microwave and reheat pre-cooked meals.

 I estimate that I use a microwave at least three to five times a day and I’ve done that almost every day for the last 25 years.
+I asked myself the question, ‘are microwave ovens safe’ many times.
 Based on my use, if microwaves were harmful, I figure I’d be a prime example of someone who should have health problems.
 I don’t.
 My health is perfect.
 I have not been to a doctor for illness or injury in nearly 30 years and I continue to set personal records in the gym today in my late 40s.

 I have no pro-microwave agenda and in fact, I’m interested in a natural approach to health and bodybuilding – it’s real food and drug-free for me – natural for life and not a prescription to be found in my medicine cabinet. ..